aramcap/AutoGmailSender/README.md

 ## Installation

-The first thing is open Google Contacts application and create a group called *Example Group*.
+The first thing is open Google Contacts application and create a group called *Example group*.
 We add to this group all the contacts to which we want to send the email.

 Then we opened Google Drive and created a new document of type *Google Apps Script*.
 If it does not appear in the list, we will give *More* and connect with more applications.